-2. Press Project -> Controls -> Create Control

-3. Enter the name of your new skill, company name, and a short descriptionÂ
+- 2. Press Project -> Controls -> Create Control - 3.
+Enter the name of your new skill, company name, and a short descriptionÂ

-🔜 Create New Behavior Control Online Tutorial New Control Wizard The online tutorial contains instructions on creating a behavior control, and details about the ARC stalled, you can create a behavior control using this wizard. about your control and select the destination folder for the Visuo My Control al View Online Manual Or, you can view your existing behavior controls that have been registered on synthiam.com Company Name: Short Description: This is description for my plugin.
-You can download it and Install it into your robot project.
-This will make your robot even better than it ever was My Behavior Controls Destination Project Folder: Visual Studio: Close Create & Open Project
+Online Tutorial New Control Wizard The online tutorial contains instructions on creating a behavior control, and details about the ARC New Behavior Control My Control View Online Manual Company Name: Company X  🕡 Or, you can view your existing Short Description: This is description for my plugin.
+You can download it and install it into your robot project.
+This will make your robot e better than it ever was behavior controls that have been registered on synthiam.com better than it ever was Destination Project Folder: Change C:\My Documents\My Control My Behavior Controls Visual Studio: Installed Close Create & Open Project